 - Yes.
 CWF visits with people from around the world.
 Visitors who speak Spanish, Somali, and other languages are needed, and so are English speakers since there are many English-speaking people in ICE detention.

 Visiting and letter-writing isn’t for me, but I still want to help.
 What can I do?

-- Consider joining the Circle of Compassion–individuals, groups and various faith organizations–which holds in thought and prayer individuals in detention (always with their permission and only using their first names in order to maintain confidentiality) who have requested to be on the list.
+- Consider joining the Circle of Compassion–individuals, groups and various faith organizations–which holds in thought and prayer those individuals in detention (always with their permission and only using their first names in order to maintain confidentiality) who have requested to be on the list.

 - Help CWF provide Safe Release to people in the first hours after leaving detention by providing backpacks with essential personal items and gift cards so they can reach their post-release destination with safety and dignity.

-- Support CWF financially so we can provide small grants to people who have less than $10 in their commissary accounts and, depending on the detention center, send books to people in detention.
+- Support CWF financially so we can provide very modest commissary deposits to people who have less than $10 in their accounts and, depending on the detention center, send specific books occasionally requested by people in detention.